covid19india/blog/_posts/2021-08-24-operations.md

 ### A bit about the bots
 We use Telegram bots for some of our work.
 Listed below are a couple of heavily used bots:
 1. [Monitor bot](https://github.com/covid19india/monitor-bot) - This telegram bot is used to monitor the state sources and provide udpates as and when the source gets updated.
 This could be a tweet from a twitter handle we are tracking, a webpage that gives bulletins or a dashboard that shows data.
 The data from the bot is posted on a Telegram channel where volunteers look through when they need to update some data onto the sheets.
 2. [Automation bot](https://github.com/covid19india/automation-bot) - This bot is used for converting bulletins into the standardised format we use.
 This bot has options to read images/urls.
 The below screenshots provide a few examples of how the bot works.
-More about the code can be found [here](https://github.com/bee-rickey/webScraper)
+More about the code can be found [here](https://github.com/bee-rickey/webScraper).

+Bot menu
 ![Automation Bot Example](/assets/images/bot-help.png)

 Bot reading an image and parsing it (in this case Andhra Pradesh):
-![Automation Bot Image Parsing](/assets/images/bot-ap.png) Bot output after it parses the image (in this case Andhra Pradesh):
+![Automation Bot Image Parsing](/assets/images/bot-ap.png)

+Bot output after it parses the image (in this case Andhra Pradesh):
 ![Automation Bot Output](/assets/images/bot-output.png)